AlexisPPLIN/keeper-ssh-agent-daemon/README.md

 ## Standalone

 You can use this script without a service :
-- Start ssh-agent : `./keeper-ssh.sh start`
+- `./keeper-ssh.sh start` : Start daemon
-- Stop ssh-agent : `./keeper-ssh.sh stop`
+- `./keeper-ssh.sh stop` : stop daemon

 ## Systemd (service)